Last updated: August 24, 2022

 3. Rose Bay to Harbour Bridge

-From Circular Quay, head into The Rocks and make your way to the famous Bridge Stairs along Cumberland Street, the starting point of the walk across the Harbour Bridge.
+From Circular Quay, head into The Rocks and make your way to the famous Bridge Stairs on Cumberland Street, the starting point of the Sydney Harbour Bridge Walk.

 4. Harbour Bridge to Taronga Zoo

 After crossing the Harbour Bridge, make your way to Bradfield Park underneath the bridge and head to the Broughton St Lookout, one of the most scenic lookout points in Sydney.

 The views of the city skyline, the Opera House and the Harbour Bridge from this lookout are absolutely stunning.

 From the Broughton St Lookout, you have the option to do a detour along the Lavender Bay foreshore, past Luna Park and the art deco North Sydney Olympic Pool.